What is color blindness?

 - Have Alzheimer’s disease, diabetes or multiple sclerosis (MS).

 Does color blindness cause other health problems?

-The kind of color blindness that is present at birth does not lead to additional vision loss or total blindness.
-But because the cone cells of the retina are also used to see fine details, people who are color blind tend to have vision that is less sharp.
+Red-green color blindness, the most common form, does not lead to additional vision loss or total blindness.
+But because the cone cells of the retina are also used to see fine details, people who are color blind may have vision that is less sharp.
 The other more rare forms of color vision can accompany other vision problems that do need to be taken care of by an eye doctor — especially in children.
 Anyone who suspects color blindness should start by scheduling an eye exam.